patbl/Skillshare.im/app/views/pages/faq.html.md

 * **Community.** By participating in Skillshare.im, you're helping the effective-altruism movement grow.

+#### Why isn't my profile picture showing?

+If you didn't sign in with Facebook, you'll need use Gravatar to display a profile picture.
+Go to [Gravatar](http://gravatar.com), create an account (using the same e-mail address you used on Skillshare.im), and upload your picture.

 #### I have a suggestion for the site.

 Great!
 [Let us know](mailto:ozzie.gooen@80000hours.org).